-This field is designed not only for orthoptists but also for students who desire to become experts in the area of visual sciences after completing their basic studies.
-Toward that end, the teaching will be focused on both the fundamental area of visual sciences and the clinical area of ophthalmology from multiple perspectives.
-Therefore, our goal is to raise competent international-minded QOL supporters who can respond flexibly to the needs of society that concern our specialty and who can engage in team medicine and team care.
+This field is not only for orthoptists but also for anybody who is interested in visual sciences.
+The interdisciplinary curriculum is focused both on the clinical ophthalmology and on the fundamental visual sciences, including physiology, psychology, physics, and computer science.
+The goal of the field is to raise competent international-minded QOL supporters who can deal flexibly with the needs of society and who can engage in team medicine and team care.

-- Invention of new methods of inspection in the field of ophthalmology
+- Invention of new inspection methods in ophthalmology

 - The orthoptist is an expert in the inspection of visual performance.
-However, many of the methods of inspection currently used are often difficult to apply to the elderly and small children.
-This is because these methods require subjective responses from these people and these responses are often not adequate or accurate for effective diagnosis.
-Therefore, the clinical site needs an inspection method that can evaluate visual performance efficiently and accurately in a short time.
-Against this backdrop, the field of visual sciences plans to establish a principle based on the characteristics of visual performance and to develop a new method of visual performance inspection.
+However, many of the current inspection methods are often difficult to apply to the elderly people and small children.
+This is because these methods require subjective responses from those people and their responses are often not adequate or accurate for effective diagnoses.
+Therefore, clinical sites need inspection methods that can evaluate visual performance efficiently and accurately in a short time.
+Our field aims to find principles of visual performance and to develop new methods of visual performance inspection.

-- Development of new testing equipment in the fields of visual engineering and optics
+- Development of new testing equipment in visual engineering and optics

-Master of Medical Science in Orthoptics and Visual Sciences
+Master of Medical Science (M.M.Sc.) in Orthoptics and Visual Sciences

 Examples of Research Topics